Frequently Asked Questions

 What kinds of property are taxable?

-Real Property (real estate) which is land, improvements attached to the land (buildings, etc.) and improvements to the land (driveways, etc.)
+Real Property (real estate) which is land, attached improvements (houses, garages, etc) and other improvements (park models mobile homes, garden/small sheds, etc) and improvements to the land (driveways, etc.)

 Personal Property means assets used in the operation of a business such as: machinery, equipment, signs, furniture, fixtures and supplies consumed in the operation of a commercial, industrial or agricultural enterprise.
 Privately owned vehicles, household goods, furniture and personal effects typically are not subject to property tax.
 Mobile homes are valued as personal property when they are located on leased land.
 Otherwise, they are valued as real property.